 Item B. Filer's identifying number.
-Enter the filer's identifying number of the employer, entity, or individual on whom the tax is imposed.
-The identifying number of an individual (other than a sole proprietor with an employer identification number (EIN)) is his or her social security number.
+Enter the nine-digit employer identification number (EIN) assigned to the plan sponsor/employer, entity, or individual on whom the tax is imposed in the appropriate section.
+The identifying number of an individual, other than a sole proprietor with an EIN, is his or her social security number (SSN).
 The identifying number of all others is their EIN.